aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 ### Failure Domain

 A failure domain is a CAPI concept which serves to improve HA and availability by destributing machines across "failure domains", as discussed [here](https://cluster-api.sigs.k8s.io/developer/providers/v1alpha2-to-v1alpha3.html?highlight=domain#optional-support-failure-domains).
 CAPC currently utilizes them to distribute machines across CloudStack Zones.
-However, we now want to go a step further to support our customer and consider the following unique combination to be a failure domain:
+However, we now want to go a step further and consider the following unique combination to be a failure domain:

 1. Cloudstack endpoint
 2. Cloudstack domain